Agency-by-agency highlights of Trump's 2019 budget

 The Trump administration is seeking $30.6 billion for the Energy Department, a figure that includes an additional $1.5 billion authorized under a two-year budget deal that Congress approved last week.
 Much of the additional funding, $1.2 billion, goes to the Office of Science to pay for basic scientific research.

-Energy Secretary Rick Perry in a statement said the budget request supports the agency's push to enhance energy security and modernize the nuclear weapons stockpile, while boosting funding for cybersecurity and emphasizing the role of the 17 national laboratories that do cutting-edge research on everything from clean energy technologies to supercomputing to nuclear science.
+Energy Secretary Rick Perry said in a statement that the budget request supports the agency's push to enhance energy security and modernize the nuclear weapons stockpile while boosting funding for cybersecurity.
+He said it also emphasizes the role of the 17 national laboratories that do cutting-edge research on everything from clean energy technologies to supercomputing to nuclear science.

-The budget again proposes steep cuts to energy efficiency and renewable energy programs and calls for eliminating the department's loan program and the Advanced Research Projects Agency-Energy, its innovation arm.
-Members of Congress from both parties support all of the programs and are likely to restore much of the funding for them, although the loan program could face cuts.
+The budget again proposes steep cuts to energy efficiency and renewable-energy programs and calls for eliminating DOE's loan program and the Advanced Research Projects Agency-Energy, DOE's innovation arm.
+Members of Congress from both parties support all the programs and are likely to restore much of the funding, although the loan program could face cuts.
 The Senate approved record funding levels for ARPA-E for the current budget year despite Trump's plan to dismantle it.

 Trump's budget again proposes $120 million to revive a long-stalled nuclear waste dump at Nevada's Yucca Mountain.
 The state's Republican governor and lawmakers from both parties oppose the plan.